Home » Symptoms » Dog Symptoms A-Z » Poor Coat Quality (Dry, Brittle, Thin)

 Poor Coat Quality (Dry, Brittle, Thin) in Dogs

-Poor coat quality in dogs, characterized by dry, brittle, or thin fur, is a sign that something is wrong with the dog’s health.
-This change can be attributed to various internal or external factors that affect the dog’s well-being and physical condition.
+Poor coat quality in dogs—characterized by a dry, brittle, or thin coat—is a sign that something is not right with the dog’s health.
+This change can be due to various internal or external factors that affect the dog’s well-being and physical condition.

 Can Occur with the Following Diseases: